SoftwearDevelopment/huniq/readme.md

 # huniq

-Simplified version of the uniq(1) tool, that uses a hash table internally to remove and count duplicates.
+Simplified version of the basic usages ofuniq(1) and sort(1), that uses a hash table internally to remove and count duplicates.

 # usage